dvdzs8/DanceIt/README.md

 # Description
+A fun project idea I had.
+Massively a WIP.
 A website that you upload a video to which plays it back and provides special controls like:
 - [ ]  mirroring
 - [x]  custom speed presets and increases
 - [x]  custom skipping amounts (ie. forwards by 2.7 seconds)